 Though she wrote in her personal capacity, she was quoting herself saying and doing these things while in her Board of Directors role, a fiduciary position.
 Crisis Text Line retweeted her words, indicating they are fully aware.
 It’s very hard to make sense of it.

 In sum, Crisis Text Line’s own board member overseeing the research efforts admits they don’t have consent and that key personnel knew as much, well before the paper was submitted for publication to JMIR on July 13, 2018.
 It’s also clear that planning for commercial use was underway while the study was being conducted.
-Yet the authors, eleven of 13 being affiliated or on staff with Crisis Text Line, submitted and pursued its publication anyway.
+Yet the authors, twelve of 13 being affiliated or on staff with Crisis Text Line, submitted and pursued its publication anyway.